unclever-labs/xphilx/Readme.md

 ## Introduction

-A little agent to exfiltrate layer 7 payloads to S3 from a running server
+A little agent to exfiltrate layer 7 payloads to S3 from a running server.

+(Lol, sorry about the dramatic title.
+Just a cool Golang tool to scrape payloads if you can't update an application's logic itself)

 ## Contents